hmxmilohax/rock-band-3-deluxe/readme.md

 * [Custom settings loader](https://github.com/hmxmilohax/dx-settings-loader) as a frontend for Xbox and Xenia
 * Max song limit increased to 8000.
 Above 5000 can lead to instability issues, use with caution.
 * Song select ambient noise modifier, default disabled
-* New menu, "RB3DX Settings", in game for additional modifications
+* New menu, "Deluxe Settings", in game for additional modifications
 * Selectable song speed and track speed by 5% increments
 * Selectable venue framerate up to 60fps
 * Selectable venues, including a "Black Venue" with decreased load times and system load